Digestive System Overview

 between the 2 organs.
 When food nears the closed ring, the surrounding muscles relax

-and allow the food to pass into the stomach, and then it closes again.
+and allow the food to pass into the stomach.
+It then closes again.

 The food then enters the stomach.
-This completes 3 mechanical tasks: stores, mixes,
+The stomach completes 3 mechanical tasks.
+It stores,

 First, the stomach stores the swallowed food and liquid.
 This needs the muscle of